thepaulbenoit/paulbenoit.com/content/posts/technical-interviews.md

 draft: false
 ---

 This is a cross-post from the [Security Goose Blog](https://securitygoose.com/blog/).
 Security Goose is a web application I created for screening cyber security job candidates with online technical assessments.
+It currently has 0 users.
 I work on it in my free time.
 &nbsp;
 &nbsp;